kalinagg/apetitni.ne6ta/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripte for the Server App

+In the project directory api, you can run:

+### `npm run start`

-## Available Scripts
+## Available Scripts for the Client App

-In the project directory, you can run:
+In the project directory client, you can run:

 ### `npm run dev`